silkroadnomad/website-le-space.de/nft-dao/README.md

 # Le Space NFT-DAO Hardhat Project

-This project contains the Le Space NFTs and to coming Le Space DAO.
+This project contains the Le Space NFTs and the coming Le Space DAO.

 Try running some of the following tasks: